 “We happened to be in an absolutely unique place!”

-On 3 February 2017, 24 students of the graduating class of French Lyceum n.a.
-Alexandre Dumas in Moscow, accompanied by teachers and staff members of the French Embassy in Moscow visited JINR.
+On 3 February 2017, 24 students of the graduating class of the Alexandre Dumas French Lyceum of Moscow, accompanied by teachers and staff members of the French Embassy in Moscow visited JINR.
 They got acquainted with the history of the Joint Institute at the Museum of History of Science and Technology of JINR, visited the Laboratories of High Energy Physics and Nuclear Reactions.

 Today, our idea has been implemented, for which we are very grateful.
 Everything went just fine, starting from your museum – history, and science, some small experiments.
 The experiments with liquid nitrogen were very useful and fun.
 Thank you very much!